Manggahan Floodway

 The Manggahan Floodway is an artificially constructed waterway in Metro Manila, Philippines.
 The floodway was built in 1986, with the cost of 1.1 billion pesos, in order to reduce flooding along the Pasig River during the rainy season, by diverting the peak water flows of the Marikina River to Laguna de Bay, which serves as a temporary reservoir.
 In case the water level on the lake is higher than the Marikina River, the floodway can also reverse the flow.

 By design, the Manggahan Floodway is capable of handling 2,400 cubic meters per second of water flow, although the actual flow is about 2,000 cubic meters per second.
 To complement the floodway, the Napindan Hydraulic Control System (NHCS) was built in 1983 at the confluence of the Marikina River and the Napindan Channel of the Pasig River to regulate the tidal flow of saline water between Manila Bay and the lake, and to prevent the intrusion of polluted water into the lake.

 It has a fully gated diversion dam at its head and was designed with a width of 260 m.
 Over 40,000 households are situated along the floodway's banks and these shoreline slums have reduced its effective width to 220 m.
 Kangkong is cultivated extensively in the floodway as well.

 The Manggahan Floodway was supposed to function together with the proposed Paranaque Spillway Project, a spillway that would direct flood waters from Laguna de Bay to Manila Bay.
 However the spillway project was cancelled in 1977 due to budget issues.
-Ever since the onslaught of Typhoon Ondoy, and consistently-reoccurring flooding in the metropolis, the Paranaque Spillway project is now being revived, together with the proposed Marikina Dam.
+Ever since the onslaught of 2009's Typhoon Ketsana (Ondoy), and consistently-reoccurring flooding in the metropolis, the Paranaque Spillway project is now being revived, together with the proposed Marikina Dam.

+History

+The Manggahan Floodway was conceived during the presidency of Ferdinand Marcos.
+In the mid-1970s, the Marcos administration had outlined three projects that aimed to divert excess water from the Laguna de Bay to Manila Bay; these were the Napindan Hydraulic Control Structure, the Manggahan Floodway, and the Parañaque spillway.
+The first two projects were completed in 1983 and 1986 (1988, according to JICA), respectively; however, the Parañaque spillway project was never implemented due to budget restraint despite increases in its budget allocation in 1976.